 In order to fully explain the performance of our business, we discuss and analyse our results in terms of financial measures which include a number of Alternative Performance Measures (APMs).
 These are non-GAAP measures which are used to supplement the disclosures prepared in accordance with other regulations such as IFRS and Solvency II.
-These measures provide useful information to enhance the understanding of our financial performance.
+The Group believes these measures provide useful information to enhance the understanding of our financial performance.
 However, APMs should be viewed as complementary to, rather than as a substitute for, the figures determined according to other regulations.

-The Group is a regulated entity under the Solvency II regulatory framework and therefore uses a number of APMs that are derived from Solvency II measures.
-Solvency II operating own funds generation, Solvency II return on capital ' / equity and Solvency II operating capital generation (Solvency II OCG) are non-GAAP APMs.
-In 2021 Solvency II return on equity has been amended following a review of the basis of preparation.
-In the numerator, Transitional Measures on Technical Provisions (TMTP) run-off has been replaced with the economic cost of holding equivalent capital to the opening value of TMTP on a shareholder basis and the denominator has been adjusted to exclude excess capital above our target Solvency II shareholder cover ratio.
-This approach improves comparability of Solvency II return across Life and General Insurance business whilst removing distortions that would otherwise arise where the Group is temporarily holding excess capital.
-Further information on these Solvency II metrics are outlined in the Other information section of the 2021 Annual Report and Accounts.
+In the UK the PRA continues to apply the Solvency II regulatory framework while the UK transitions onto the Solvency UK regime, and therefore the Group uses a number of APMs that are derived from Solvency II measures.
+Solvency II operating own funds generation, Solvency II return on capital / equity and Solvency II operating capital generation (Solvency II OCG) are non-GAAP APMs.
+Further information on these Solvency II metrics are outlined in the Other information section of the 2022 Annual Report and Accounts.

 Group adjusted operating profit is an APM that incorporates an expected return on investments supporting the life and non-life insurance businesses.
-The various items excluded from operating profit, but included in IFRS profit before tax, are outlined in the Other information section of the 2021 Annual Report and Accounts.
+The various items excluded from operating profit, but included in IFRS profit before tax, are outlined in the Other information section of the 2022 Annual Report and Accounts.